The History of Burger King and the First 10 Locations

 Burger King of Mattoon, Illinois

-When Edgerton and McLamore’s Burger King decided to open their first location in the state of Illinois in 1961, little did they know the can of worms that they were opening.
+When Edgerton and McLamore‘s Burger King decided to open its first location in the state of Illinois in 1961, little did they know the can of worms that they were opening.
 Since 1952, Gene and Betty Hoots had owned Frigid Queen.

 The court decision gave the Hoots exclusive rights to an area within a twenty-mile radius from the location of their restaurant and Burger King of Florida the rights everywhere else.
 Gene and Betty Hoots are now retired.
 Cory Sanders bought the Burger King of Mattoon from them.